Greeks (finance): Gamma

 Most long options have positive gamma and most short options have negative gamma.
-Long options have a positive relationship with gamma because as price increases, Gamma increases as well, causing Delta to approach 1 from 0 (long call option) and 0 from −1 (long put option).
+Long options have a positive relationship with gamma because as price increases, Delta increases as well, causing Delta to approach 1 from 0 (long call option) and 0 from −1 (long put option).
 The inverse is true for short options.

 Long option delta, underlying price, and gamma.

 Gamma is greatest approximately at-the-money (ATM) and diminishes the further out you go either in-the-money (ITM) or out-of-the-money (OTM).
 Gamma is important because it corrects for the convexity of value.

 When a trader seeks to establish an effective delta-hedge for a portfolio, the trader may also seek to neutralize the portfolio's gamma, as this will ensure that the hedge will be effective over a wider range of underlying price movements.

 Vanna

 Vanna, also referred to as DvegaDspot and DdeltaDvol, is a second-order derivative of the option value, once to the underlying spot price and once to volatility.
 It is mathematically equivalent to DdeltaDvol, the sensitivity of the option delta with respect to change in volatility; or alternatively, the partial of vega with respect to the underlying instrument's price.
 Vanna can be a useful sensitivity to monitor when maintaining a delta- or vega-hedged portfolio as vanna will help the trader to anticipate changes to the effectiveness of a delta-hedge as volatility changes or the effectiveness of a vega-hedge against change in the underlying spot price.